Hydrafacial Questions & Answers

 of the laser head that were either lighter or darker than their original skin color.

 Now, this can be due to a couple factors.
 One is that a technician is not

 experienced, or did not do a complete medical history or skin type assessment.

 hair color is.
-Many of my clients like to tan/spray tan.
-The darker the skin, the
+Also, many clients like to tan/spray tan.
+However, the darker the skin, the

-more energy the laser place directly on the skin surface and then the rest to the
+more energy the laser places directly on the skin surface resulting in less energy to the

 ~How often can I have my laser hair removal done?